Old Marylebone Town Hall Wedding Photography 2023 – Marriages at Westminster Council House

 When the couple leaves the old town hall and descends the steps, I ask everyone to throw the confetti up and high so that it showers down for a spectacular sequence of photos.

 It was getting dark as Bianca and Matt descended the steps, but you wouldn't know it from the photos.
-My camera and I cope with low-light admirably!
+My camera and I cope with low light admirably!

 Important to Remember: